 The Association accrued interest on equity value received from the members as required by IC, however, effective February 1, 2016, interest rate on equity value reserve was reduced from 2.00% to 0.50% as approved by the BOT.
-Accrued interest of inactive members amounting to P0.38 million as at December 31, 2018 were transferred to claims payable - equity value and interest under "Claims payable" in 2018.
+Accrued interest of inactive members amounting to P0.50 million and P0.38 million as at December 31, 2020 and 2019, respectively, were transferred to claims payable - equity value and interest under "Claims payable".